YuehuaZhu/PAUP/README.md

 ## Installation
-We recommend the following dependencies.
+We mainly recommend the following important dependencies.
 - python==3.7.7
 - pytorch==1.3.1